 Upon successful completion of legal processes for the near-by Aznalcollar Project in Andalucia, Emerita hopes to get awarded another major, historically rich zinc-lead-silver project at development-stage.
-Aznalcollar is a past producing zinc-lead-silver open-pit operating in the 1990s for only about 18 months and was closed due to a combination of low metal prices and a severe tailings failure.
+Aznalcollar is a past producing zinc-lead-silver open-pit that was closed in the 1990s due to a combination of low metal prices and a severe tailings failure.
 The government subsequently rehabilitated the site and, due to the demands of the community for employment, initiated a public tender to re-develop the mine – the tender was unanimously supported by all political parties.
 Emerita believes to be the only qualified bidder, awaiting favorable ruling by the courts.

 “Following a 5 year title dispute EMO has received a positive resolution on the high grade Paymogo Project and expects a similar outcome for the Aznalcollar Deposit.
 Both are world class resources in an area with a strong mining culture, with exceptional mining infrastructure.
 Aznalcollar is a past producing operation.
 Companies with comparable assets to Paymogo but located in more logistically challenging operating jurisdictions have capitalizations that significantly exceed that of EMO presently.
 EMO will hold two top development stage zinc copper projects that are not presently owned by major producers upon successful completion of legal processes.”
 (Source: Emerita Resources’ Corporate Presentation Q3 2020)